Currency

 • Rows A-EE

-• The Orchestra section offers a variety of seating options to cater to different preferences and budgets.
-The Orchestra Premium Aisle seats are located in the first twenty rows, with two seats on each side of the aisle, providing excellent views and easy access.
+• Orchestra Premium Aisle seats are located in the first 20 rows, two on each aisle side, offering excellent views and easy access.

-• The Orchestra Premium seats are in the center of the first twenty rows, offering the best views and acoustics.
-Surrounding the premium seats on the sides and at the back is the Orchestra Prime section.
+• Orchestra Premium seats occupy the center of the first 20 rows, providing the best views and acoustics.
+They're flanked by the Orchestra Prime section on the sides and rear.

 Metropolitan Opera House Parterre